gadenbuie/garrickadenbuie-com/content/blog/2022/countdown-v0-4-0/index.markdown

 </script>

 Run this timer by clicking the button above.
-Even though we used `setTimeout(code, 1000)` to schedule each tick for one second later, you can see that our timer isn’t perfectly running on the seconds.
+Even though we used the same `setTimeout(code, 1000)` to schedule each tick for one second later, with this version you can see that our timer is drifting a bit from *once per second*.

 Beyond the improved timer,
 using a class instead of a bunch of StackOverlow code